HariSekhon/Knowledge-Base/rancher.md

 ### Example usage

-Tip: you can leave the `ls` off several of the commands to list clusters, nodes / machines, namespaces but not server.
+Tip: you can leave the `ls` off several of the commands to list clusters, nodes / machines, namespaces etc., but not server.

 List clusters: